-We have completed Phase 1 and 2a trials for etokimab and Phase 1 trials for ANB019 and have ongoing Phase 2 and 2b clinical trials as well.
-We expect our research and development expenses to be higher for the foreseeable future as we continue to advance our product candidates.
+We have completed Phase 1 and 2a trials for etokimab and Phase 1 trials for imsidolimab and have ongoing Phase 2 clinical trials as well.

 General and Administrative Expense

 General and administrative expenses consist primarily of salaries and related benefits, including stock-based compensation for our executive, finance, legal, business development, human resource and support functions.
 Other general and administrative expenses include allocated facility-related costs not otherwise included in research and development expenses, travel expenses and professional fees for auditing, tax and legal services.